When You Feel Like You Don't Fully Fit Into Any Social Group

 Plenty of people are all-rounders.
 If you look at any bunch of friends a lot of the members won't be a 100% stereotypical example of someone who would be in that group.
 However, that social circle may fit them better than any other.
 Or they may be members of several groups.
 Or like I was saying above, they may be there because they get along with its members for other reasons.

 At a glance the all-rounders in a group may look like full on members.
 Like a guy who's only kind of into sports, and who has plenty of other interests, may dress the same as his more jockish buddies.
-Another thing is that most people aren't always into every activity their group is taking part in, but they'll go along anyways because they like their friends' company, and they realize they can't agree on everything.
+Another thing is that most people aren't always into every activity their group is taking part in, but they'll go along anyway because they like their friends' company, and they realize they can't agree on everything.
 For example, a group of buddies may go clubbing.
-Four of the people may be really into it, and two others could take it or leave it, but decided to join in anyways.
+Four of the people may be really into it, and two others could take it or leave it, but decided to join in.

-Possibly do things to try and fit into a particular group more fully
+Possibly do things to try to fit into a particular group more fully

 This suggestion won't be for everyone, though the option is always there.
 I don't think it's something someone can really force themselves to do.
-Rather, a person may go this route if they've been leaning towards doing it anyways.
+Rather, a person may go this route if they've been leaning towards doing it anyway.
 One solution is to actively work to take on the traits and interests that allow you to fit into a group more easily.
 For example, someone who's only a bit interested in physical outdoorsy activities may get into these hobbies much more seriously, so they can hang out with the crowd that goes on long mountain bike rides every weekend.

 Don't exaggerate the prominence of groups and cliques in your mind